Home and Other Big, Fat Lies Jill Wolfson

-The Whole Story in 150 Words!
+The Whole Story of What I Call Life in 150 Words!

 Cal Lavender is perfectly happy living her anonymous life, even if she does have to play mother to her own mother a whole lot more than an eleven year old should have to do.
 But when Cal's mother has one of her "unfortunate episodes" in the middle of the public library, she is whisked off by the authorities, and Cal is escorted to a seat in the back of a police car.